weiserlab/ambuj/previoustudent.md

 1. [Wenqing Yan (Uppsala University)](https://wenqingyan.github.io/)
 1. [Ander Galisteo (UC3M/IMDEA Networks)](https://andergalisteo.com/) → DoJo Five, Madrid, Spain
 1. [Revathy Narayanan (Postdoc scholar, KTH, Sweden)](https://sites.google.com/view/revathy-narayanan/home)  → Ericsson Research, Stockholm, Sweden

+## Comments from Students and Collaborators

+* "I would like to send a very special and warm thanks to my supervisor Dr.
+Ambuj Varshney, who have spent countless hours working closely with me, and teaching me the ways of systems research.
+He has through his effort helped wire me to think analytically and critically about groundbreaking research problems.
+But more importantly, he has always maintained faith in my progress, while motivating me during my most difficult times.
+This is more than I could ever ask from a supervisor.
+Further, through my many interactions with Ambuj, I have developed the confidence to believe that I can achieve success in everything I decide to do with pure dedication and hard work, and by having a high fault tolerance.
+For that, I am deeply thankful.
+I am certain that this mentality will benefit me greatly in all my future endeavors." -- [Andreas Soleiman (Masters Program, and RA) (Uppsala University, Sweden)](https://uu.diva-portal.org/smash/get/diva2:1303148/FULLTEXT01.pdf)